 What Are the Premium Processing Fees?

-The fee for premium processing is, as of the writing of this article, $1,225.
+The fee for premium processing is $1,410.
 Note that this fee is subject to change, so it is the responsibility of the petitioner to be apprised of any changes made to the premium processing fee schedule.

 Who Pays the Premium Processing Fee?